conterra/mapapps-vuetoc/src/main/js/bundles/dn_tocapi/README.md

 Frequently, Actions serve as simple input functionality with a similar layout.
 For example, many Actions represent buttons or sliders.
 If such functionality is required, you can extend one of the preconfigured vue-components in this bundle.

-It is important that your vue-component must include a unique `name` value:
+Please make sure that you include a unique `name` value in your component.
+To get access to the layer's properties, every action get the [LayerViewModel](./API.md) of the corresponding as a property (`item`).

 ### Button
 ```js